orkes-io/docs/docs/getting-started/java.md

 </Tabs>

 ### 4. Create a workflow
-We are going to create a simple workflow for user notification with mock worker code.
+We will create a simple workflow for user notification with mock worker code.

 <div style={{width:"30%"}}>